-If the Research Council cancels the contract on grounds of a material breach on the part of the Project Owner pursuant to Section 16.1, the Research Council has the right to claim reimbursement for disbursed allocations, including interest on the amount from the date of the breach, in accordance with the Act relating to interest on overdue payments, etc. (LOV-1976-12-17-100).
+If the Research Council cancels the contract pursuant to Section 18.1, the Research Council may demand repayment of the disbursed allocations, in whole or in part, including interest on the amount from the date of the breach, in accordance with the Act relating to interest on overdue payments, etc. (LOV-1976-12-17-100).

 The Project Owner is to be notified before the Research Council decides to claim reimbursement of allocations.